gaps-closure/cvi/README.md

 ## Troubleshooting
 If you are running VS Code through VNC and the backspace key is not working, start VS Code and do the following.
 * File>Preferences>Settings
-* Type Keyboard into the search box.
+* Type keyboard into the search box.
-* Select keyboard
+* Select keyboard.dispatch
-* Change the value to keyCode
+* Change the value to keyCode using the drop down